 After the bath is done and your dog is dry, it’s time to brush them one final time.
 Go through the same process as listed above, moving through your dog’s coat with the slicker brush and undercoat rake interchangeably.

 To keep your dog healthy and happy, you’ll need to do more than maintain their coat.
 When it comes to grooming, this means clipping their nails and brushing their teeth.

 Make sure to use a nail clipper with a guard when clipping your dog’s nails.
 Take off only a tiny amount of the nail at a time to avoid cutting through the quick.
 Keeping your Aussie’s nails at a manageable length prevents discomfort and other issues.

 You’ll also have to brush your dog’s teeth.
 Like humans, brushing their teeth removes plaque and food build-up and may prevent gum disease and the pain associated with decayed teeth.

 Aussies have a double-coat structure.
 A small selection of breeds have this type of fur, and it’s essential to understand and respect the structure to avoid damaging it.

 Your Aussie’s coat consists of two layers:

 - Guard Hairs.
 This top layer of guard hair is silky and soft.
-This is the part of their coat you appreciate when you pet your dog.
-The guard hairs perform two functions.
+The guard hairs perform 2 functions.
 They protect your dog’s skin from sunburn and other skin abrasions, but they also help cool air circulate near your dog’s skin.
 Guard hairs also provide weatherproofing.

 - Undercoat.
 Your dog’s undercoat provides insulation when it’s cold, keeping heat close to your dog’s body.
 It cannot protect against weather or sunburn.